-A registered bank must aggregate (and apply consolidation principles to) an SPE with the banking group (or the registered bank for solo capital calculation) for the purposes of the capital adequacy framework if:
+A registered bank must consolidate an SPE when determining the banking group for the purposes of the capital adequacy framework if:

-The amount of aggregate funding provided to all associated SPEs not consolidated as described above (including funding provided by the purchase of notes issued by an SPE) and all affiliated insurance groups must not exceed 10% of the registered bank’s Common Equity Tier 1 Capital.
+The amount of aggregate funding provided to all associated SPEs not consolidated as described above and all affiliated insurance groups must not exceed 10% of the registered bank’s Common Equity Tier 1 Capital.
 Where the 10% limit is breached, the full amount of funding must be deducted from Common Equity Tier 1 Capital.

 Non-bank Deposit Takers